dragonflydb/dragonfly/README.md

 ## Running the server

-Dragonfly runs on linux.
-We advice running it on linux version 5.11 or later but you can also run Dragonfly on older kernels as well.
+Dragonfly runs on Linux.
+We advise running it on Linux version 5.11 or later but you can also run Dragonfly on older kernels as well.